zigoware/zigoware.github.io/blog-posts/zero-trust-architecture.md

 ### Least Privilege Access Control

-Implement granular access policies that provide users with the minimum permissions necessary for their role.
-This requires:
+Implement granular access policies that provide users with the minimum permissions necessary for their role. `!?Replace "Implement granular access policies" with more actionable language like "Deploy fine-grained access controls that restrict users to only the specific resources they need for their job functions"` This requires:

 - **Just-in-time (JIT) access** for administrative privileges
 - **Attribute-based access control (ABAC)** for dynamic permission assignment